Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Hyperparameters

 Table \ref{tab:hyperparameters} presents the hyperparameters utilized in our final experiments unless otherwise specified.
 The learning rate and entropy coefficient undergo linear decay from their initial to final values.
 This decay occurs exclusively during the first 10,000 PPO updates (equivalent to 163,840,000 steps).
 As training progresses beyond this point, the final hyperparameter serves as a lower threshold.
 Regarding the sequence length and memory window length, they are determined based on the longest possible episode in the finite environments.
 In the case of endless environments, the so far best sequence length is fixed at 512 for GRU and 256 for TrXL.

 Our hyperparameter search was conducted using a customized implementation built upon the optuna tuning framework \citep{Akiba2019optuna}.
-The objective was to discover a set of hyperparameters that demonstrate strong performance across both our GRU and TrXL baselines and Memory Gym's environments.
+The objective was to discover a set of hyperparameters that demonstrate strong performance across Memory Gym's environments, for the GRU and TrXL baselines individually.
 Considering limited resources and the computational expense of tuning, we restricted the search space to a limited number of options.
 The majority of tuning experiments focused on the finite environments.
 Therefore, we do not claim to provide optimal hyperparameters.

 For each environment, we established individual tuning experiments corresponding to the choices presented in Table \ref{tab:hyperparameters}.
 Each experiment, or trial, involved a baseline set of hyperparameters that was modified by selecting a single parameter choice from the entire search space.
 Notably, we did not train permutations of all available choices at this stage.
 To optimize resource utilization, we implemented optuna's percentile pruner, which retained the top 25 percentile of trials.
 Trials that performed below this percentile were pruned, but only after surpassing 2,000 PPO updates as a warm-up phase.